Permit Required? Required

 Yes.
 Deck Permits in Phoenix generally require a building permit from the City of Phoenix PDD.

-Phoenix deck permit permit fees are valuation-based with a minimum of $150.
+Phoenix deck permit fees are valuation-based with a minimum of $150.
 For most residential projects, expect fees in the $150–$320 range.
 Plan review adds 100% of the permit fee for projects under $50,000.

 Phoenix offers over-the-counter same-day approval for simple permits.
 Standard residential permits typically take 2–4 weeks.
 Complex projects with structural changes may take longer.